modernmediagrp/spotify-recommendation-system/README.md

 Musical features like key and mode are purposefully omitted because there are separate third-party applications (e.g. [Mixed in Key](https://mixedinkey.com/)) that can hard-tag songs with that information.
 Many DJs do this and will already have it available during song selection.
 Also, and perhaps more importantly, making recommendations based on a song's key can lead to a string of songs that sound too familiar.
 Over time, this creates a tired listening experience.

 ## Business Objective
-This project set out to make a recommendation system for electronic dance music, specifically with live DJ'ing in mind.
+This project sets out to make a recommendation system for electronic dance music, specifically with live DJ'ing in mind.
 It can assist DJs with tracklist preparation or live DJ performance.
 Often only 1 song is needed to fill out a set, create a bridge between 2 songs or inspire a line of thinking that allows the DJ to come up with the next song on their own.
 This recommendation system can assist that process.

 Sometimes a DJ wants variety and would like to play a song that's categorized by a different sub-genre than the song currently being played.
 The final model function gives the option to provide recommendations within the same sub-genre or across all sub-genres.